powa-team/powa/docs/components/powa-archivist/configuration.rst

 retention (`interval`):
   Mandatory, default `'1 day'::interval`.
-  Data retention for the remote server. extensions (`text[]`):
+  Data retention for the remote server. allow_ui_connection (`boolean`):
+  Mandatory, default `true`.
+  Specify if the UI is allowed to connect to the remote server to access user objects. extensions (`text[]`):
   Optional, default `NULL`.
   List of extensions on the remote server for which the data should be stored.